 Mobile is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
-With a population of 194,288 people and 78 constituent neighborhoods, Mobile is the third largest community in Alabama.
+With a population of 184,952 people and 86 constituent neighborhoods, Mobile is the fourth largest community in Alabama.

 Mobile is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Mobile is an extremely ethnically-diverse city.
 The people who call Mobile home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mobile residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Mobile include Irish, German, French, and Italian.
+Important ancestries of people in Mobile include Irish, English, German, French, and Scottish.

 The most common language spoken in Mobile is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Vietnamese.